 My Dyson v6 motorhead vacuum started surging the other day.
 Really annoying!
 When you pressed the trigger, it would turn on and off repeatedly.
 I was disappointed, other than that, I love this vacuum cleaner!
 Luckily there is an easy fix for this to get it going again, good as new.
 Follow this picture guide for a super simple fix for this problem.

-(Note: I understand that the Dyson DC59 can have similar issues with the same fix.
-It is usually either a stuck flap on the intake head or the filter issue.)
+(Note: I understand that the Dyson V7 and V8, as well as the DC58 and DC59, can have similar issues with the same fix.
+It is usually either a stuck flap on the intake head or the filter issue discussed in this article.)

 The Dyson v6 has a flow meter circuit that shuts the vacuum cleaner down if the flow rate decreases beyond a certain point.
 This is a safety feature to protect the vacuum from burning out the motor.
 The cause of low flow rate is usually a clog of some sort.
 So the first step is to check the rotating brush and tube to make sure there is nothing clogged or jammed in there.